Photon counting probabilities of the output field for a single-photon input: Abstract

 \section{Abstract}

-We derived photon counting statistics of an output field for a quantum system interacting with a single-photon input.
-We formulate the problem of continuous in time measurements of the output field starting from collision model and discrete quantum trajectories.
-We present general form of photon counting probability densities and distributions of mean times of successive photon detections for single-photon field scattered on a two-level atom starting in an arbitrary state.
+We derive photon counting statistics for an output field of a single-photon wave packet interacting with a quantum system (e.g. a quantum harmonic oscillator or a two-level atom).
+We determine the exclusive probability densities for the output field by making use of quantum filtering theory.
+The quantum trajectories for continuous in time measurements of the output field (reflected and transmitted), are determined starting from a collision model and difference filtering equations.
+We provide analytical formulae for quantum trajectories associated with a two-dimensional stochastic counting process, we describe their structure, and give a physical interpretation to them.
+Moreover, we provide analytical expressions for probability densities of the times of successive photon detections for a single-photon field scattered on a two-level atom, for an arbitrary photon profile and any initial state of the atom.